 Out Run, Wipeout and Road Rash all crashed into one

-Tunnelvision features almost too many brilliant design choices to count.
-Indeed: the orb slowly moves on its own and has to be collected to be carried to the goal, the craft is equipped with a tractor beam that automatically makes the orb roll closer when in sights.
-The map indicates to the player(s) where both crafts are, along with the orb, while also indicating when it is on target.
+But that’s not all, as Tunnelvision features almost too many brilliant design choices to count.
+The orb, when on the track, slowly moves around on its own and has to be collected to be carried to the goal.
+The craft is equipped with a tractor beam that automatically makes the orb roll closer when in sights.
+There is a quite handy on-screen map which indicates to the player(s) where both crafts are, along with the orb, while also indicating when it is on target.

-Binghe went all out with the features, the overall features of the game almost seem to come straight out of a PC from 2005, it doesn’t really feel like a budget title in any way whatsoever.
+Binghe went all out for sure, the overall gameplay features of the game almost seem to come straight out of a PC from 2005, it doesn’t really feel like a budget title from 1987 in any way whatsoever.

 Get ready to hear "Bad luck!" a lot

-Zzap! harshily reviewed Tunnelvision with a 48% describing it as “a definite feeling of pointlessness”.
+Zzap! harshily reviewed Tunnelvision with a 48% describing the experience of playing it as “a definite feeling of pointlessness”.
 Frankly, for two pounds back in 1987, there were way more pointless titles that one could buy, the reviewer doesn’t even bother to mention the track editor nor most of the other features.

-Tunnelvision is an absolute technical marvel for a budget title from 1987.
+Tunnelvision is a nothing short of a masterpiece for a budget title from 1987.
 Chock full of modern features, fun to play in short bursts and with a unique concept that would work perfectly as a current mobile game to play against the CPU or friends.
-Almost hard to believe this bad boy’s 33 years old, because it sure plays like a teenager.
+Almost hard to believe this bad boy’s more than thirty years old, because it sure plays like a teenager.

-Definitely recommended if one wishes racing games were way more loade with features than they would even need to be.
+Definitely recommended if one wishes racing games were way more loaded with features than they would ever need.